mling2/15418-final-project/README.md

 **Deliverables:**

-After running tests on various typesof input graphs, we’ll create charts/graphs showing the speedup of our parallel algorithms with respect to the sequential versions.
+After running tests on various types of input graphs, we’ll create charts/graphs showing the speedup of our parallel algorithms with respect to the sequential versions.
 We will also discuss practical use cases of these parallel algorithms and what advantages each of them might have over the others (i.e. when to use which